 Here are some popular safer sex comebacks:

 If you choose to engage in sexual activity, you should always know what’s in your safer sex toolbox.
 Safer sex supplies won’t do you any good if they aren’t available when you need them.
-Always plan ahead and have your toolbox available for when the time is right.
+Always plan ahead and have your toolbox available for when the time

 Your safer sex toolbox may include: